arcedr/arcedr/README.md

 - 🔭 I am currently an Associate Research Scientist at the Department of Biostatistics in Columbia University Mailman School of Public Health (New York).
 - 💻 My work focuses on environmental biostatistics, causal inference, machine learning, survival analysis, causal mediation, high dimensional data analysis and related topics.
 - 📫 You can reach me by e-mail (ad3531@cumc.columbia.edu) or through Linkedin (https://www.linkedin.com/in/arce-domingo-relloso-phd-54739410a/) and X (@arcedomingo_).
+- 💡 I have a scientific divulgation blog in Spanish! https://telodiceunacientfica.substack.com/